-MUS 252 Music Ministry Management (2 credits)
+MUS 152 Music Ministry Management (2 credits)

 This course will be an overview of the diverse practical aspects of leading a music ministry in a church context.
-Topics covered will include team-building, working with and developing artists, organizing services, and music ministry administration.
-Responsibilities to God and the congregation, personal gifting and creativity will also be emphasized.
-Students will also learn about copyright and royalties, marketing and promotion, music management, artistic grants, as well as many of the financial and legal concerns pertaining to the music business.
+Topics covered will include building a team, working with and developing artists, organizing services, and administrating.
+Also emphasized will be responsibilities to God and the congregation, and the building and maintaining of effective relationships with other members of leadership teams, as well as personal gifting and creativity.